Danifey/NN-final-spr25/README.md

 ## Research insights

-We will be working on a classification model for video in order to identify animal behaviors.
+We will be working on a CNN classification model for video in order to identify animal behaviors.

 ## Research Insights